nayanika2304/simpleweb/README.md

 # simpleweb

-NODE js and Express web app project using DOCKER
+NODE js and Express web app project using DOCKER and kubernetes